Woman wearing green and glasses reading a computer screen

 Each domain contains capability descriptors that break the domain down into smaller units.

-This CPD framework is for academic librarians in all African tertiary institutions.
-Using the framework can bring about planned, ongoing, and continuous learning for African academic librarians for improved service delivery, better engagement with knowledge trends, and increased ability to integrate useful technology into information provision.
+This CPD framework is for academic and research librarians in all African tertiary and research institutions.
+Using the framework can bring about planned, ongoing, and continuous learning for African academic and research librarians for improved service delivery, better engagement with knowledge trends, and increased ability to integrate useful technology into information provision.

 The framework consists of ten domains and corresponding capability descriptors.